Skip to main content

 Final Thoughts and Next Steps

-If you’re planning to reintroduce bread into your diet after undergoing gastric sleeve surgery in Baltimore, consult your healthcare provider for personalized advice.
+If you’re planning to reintroduce bread into your diet after undergoing gastric sleeve surgery in Maryland, consult your healthcare provider for personalized advice.
 Remember, each individual’s experience varies, so it’s crucial to listen to your body and proceed cautiously.
-Maryland Bariatrics is here to support you every step of the way.
+Maryland Bariatric Surgery is here to support you every step of the way.

 Hiccups After VSG: What You Should Know